 Knee pain is one of the most common complications of being overweight or obese.
-If you’re among the millions of people who suffer from chronic knee pain, even a small amount of weight loss can help ease your suffering and lower your risk of osteoarthritis (OA).
+If you’re among the millions of people who experience chronic knee pain, even a small weight loss can help reduce pain and lower the risk of osteoarthritis (OA).

-- Decreases weight-bearing pressure on the knees.
-Each pound of weight loss can reduce the knee-joint load by four pounds.
-Lose just 10 pounds, and that’s 40 fewer pounds per step your knees have to support.
-That might not sound like much, but the results add up quickly.
-Less pressure means less wear and tear on the knees, thus lowering the risk of OA.
+Each pound of weight loss can reduce the load on the knee joint by 4 pounds.
+Lose 10 pounds, and that’s 40 fewer pounds per step that your knees must support.
+And the results add up quickly.
+Less pressure means less wear and tear on the knees.
+This lowers the risk of OA.

 - reduce portion sizes